aaronparker/aaronparker.github.io/_posts/2012-08-02-delivering-citrix-xenapp-controllers-and-workers-with-the-microsoft-deployment-toolkit.md

 Priority=UUID, Default
 Properties=XenAppRole[/code]

 Next we need to define the role for a specific machine.
-For this example I&#8217;m using the UUID of the target to identify a machine, also defined in CustomSettings.ini; however you could also use the [MDT configuration database](http://technet.microsoft.com/en-us/video/advanced-deployment-scenarios-using-the-microsoft-deployment-toolkit-2010-part-3-of-7-configuring-role-methods-in-the-configuration-database.aspx) to define the machine properties.
+For this example I'm using the UUID of the target to identify a machine, also defined in CustomSettings.ini; however you could also use the [MDT configuration database](http://technet.microsoft.com/en-us/video/advanced-deployment-scenarios-using-the-microsoft-deployment-toolkit-2010-part-3-of-7-configuring-role-methods-in-the-configuration-database.aspx) to define the machine properties.

-Because this is a custom property I can choose what ever value I like, so I&#8217;ve creatively chosen WORKER or CONTROLLER.
+Because this is a custom property I can choose what ever value I like, so I've creatively chosen WORKER or CONTROLLER.
 The following example shows the configuration for a specific machine named XENAPP1 identified from its UUID:

 \[code highlight=&#8221;3&#8243;\]\[F1373B42-1F37-75FC-B166-A2E578E28B1E\]
 OSDComputerName=XENAPP1
 XenAppRole=CONTROLLER[/code]

 Now in the task sequence, modify the conditions (on the Option tab) of each step.
 In my case I have the XenApp components as child items of a group.
-In this case I&#8217;ve also added a condition that only processes this group if the XenAppRole property exists (regardless of role):
+In this case I've also added a condition that only processes this group if the XenAppRole property exists (regardless of role):

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="XenAppRole" src="http://stealthpuppy.com/wp-content/uploads/2012/08/XenAppRole_thumb.png" alt="XenAppRole" width="660" height="129" border="0" />](http://stealthpuppy.com/wp-content/uploads/2012/08/XenAppRole.png)